 This week I hit London's Selfridges store again, the store as I often say, do not just sell fridges, but a lot of things.
 The exterior of the building is mostly shrouded in scaffolding.
 They have made such effort to keep the scaffold off the pavement level, so that the scafford is actually supported by a cheap little array of wall bolts.
 Bars and tubes come out at 45 degrees to hold up a battlement of metal.
 It all looks rather unsafe.
 Inside, the Selfridges of old is mostly no more, but gutted and painted white, but not as badly gutted as the old Whitelys store in Queensway, but this is bad enough.
 Remnants of old lay in the form of massive columns that rise up through the escalators, the roof of which seems to still have it's 1930's design intact.
 Other old relics include most of the doors and stairwells, and of course the old lady above the front entrance.
 I can only guess that there are more old interiors behind the scenes, so it might be worth getting a job there just to explore by flashlight.
 Otherwise, the building had been ruined.
 Modernisation: Who needs it...

-Oh well, I'm going out now to enjoy the fruits of the lower VAT rates, and but some junk from my favourite store Woolworths, in a vain hope to save it.
+Oh well, I'm going out now to enjoy the fruits of the lower VAT rates, and buy some junk from my favourite store Woolworths, in a vain hope to save it.
 Tax breaks?
 It's all a con.
 "Tax doesnt have to be taxing" said that idiot on the radio.
 What an idioto.
 Cheerio everyone, and thanks for reading my journal.

 Hello everyone, and thanks for tuning in.
 Right now, I'm in a London internet cafe, you know the type of place where everyone acts appallingly and like animals.
 Litter everywhere, unwashed hands onto computer keyboard, people who remove their shoes & socks in public places: That kind of thing.
 Someone behind me just pushed their chair into mine.
 She sat down and yawned with outstretched hands, one of which slapped the back of my head.
 When I looked around to see what was happening, my actions were taken as offensive, and this lady became confrontational.
 Time to swop seats, I think.
 It's my fault for coming into this den of lowlife.

-Speaking of which, I was on the tube as usual, that open book of London's mannerisms, rubbing up as usual against a man wearing a smelly Barber wax jacket: This being the rainy season and time to wear a smelly wax jacket in close proximity to everyone elses clean clothes.
+Speaking of which, I was on the tube as usual, that open book of London's mannerisms, sitting next to a man wearing a smelly Barber wax jacket: This being the rainy season and time to wear a smelly wax jacket in close proximity to everyone elses clean clothes.
 Yes, even in the commuter rush hour do we get those with disregard for others.
 Just then, I felt a nudge in the back, and packed as sardines as we were, I did turn to check the reason: Here was a man, rather well dressed, trying desperately to turn the pages of his free 'Metro' newspaper in a coach densely packed.
 He seemed to be agitated that there was not enough room for his actions, and he started to thump people to make more room for the leaves of his paper.
 Actually, he is not alone in this: So many commuters of a morning cannot go without reading something for the short journey to work and cause much fuss and discomfort to others whilst wealding their reading material in those sardine specials, using others as a newspaper stand, opening leaves of books into peoples faces, rubbing dirty newsprint into clean clothes.

 Come on, this is the 21st Century!
 We should be colonising Alpha Centuri by now.
 And then theres this blowout of the banking system: How rediculous it all is.
 What a farce.
 All happening just down the road from where I do sit.
 All of London is in the grip of insanity, and I'm trapped in it.
 All the stupid schemes and political correctness and violence.
 All happening around Armistice Day too: So what do the pensioners of this world think of that we have created: Those that suffered in that great World War Two?
 Was it all worth it?
 All the greed and religion and politics that we see before us?
 Pensioners, and their 'means tested' life, and their homes at risk as they lay dying in an MRSA hell hole nursing sanctuary.
 I feel sorry for the elderly Londoners: They must fell like they want out real soon.
 What's in it for them?